-Get to know the real city
+Get to know the real history of Norwalk

-Go into the places only locals are familiar with.
+Find out about the places only locals are familiar with.
 Visit little known hideouts and avenues that open the mind into what being a local is all about.

-Historical Norwalk
+Historical Overview of Norwalk Connecticut

 By Jackie Lightfield